dietmarja/LLM-Elements/LoRA/readme_LoRA.md

 <h1 align="center">LoRA</h1>

 Fine-tuning is essential for adapting a pretrained large language model (LLM) to perform specific tasks effectively.
-However, fine-tuning large-scale models, which involves updating billions of parameters, is highly demanding in terms of memory and time.
+However, fine-tuning large-scale models may involve updating billions of parameters and is therefore highly demanding in terms of memory and time.
 To address this, parameter-efficient fine-tuning (PEFT) methods have been developed.
 These methods reduce the memory and execution time required for full parameter fine-tuning while maintaining model quality.

 A notable PEFT method is Low-Rank Adaptation (LoRA) by Hu et al. (2021).
 LoRA addresses the challenges of full-parameter fine-tuning by updating only two smaller, lower-rank matrices instead of the original large weight matrix.
 The final weights are obtained by adding the LoRA-adapted weights to the original matrix.
 LoRA has set a paradigm for efficient fine-tuning, inspiring numerous variations.